ESiegman/BooleanSolver/README.md

 4. Push to the branch.
 5. Create a pull request.

-For more detailed guidelines, refer to the [contribution guidelines](docs/CONTRIBUTING.md).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.